 Intellectual property (IP) refers to creative outputs, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.
-IP is protected in law, by copyright for example, enabling people to earn recognition or financial benefit from what they invent or create.
+IP is protected in law, by copyright for example, enabling people to earn recognition or involved in a cultural project understand the running, outcomes and impact of the work.
+It is a living document, created at the beginning of a project, updated throughout and completed soon after the project is finished.